Editor’s Note:This post has been updated with new content and links.

-Just like your AdWords account, if you don’t know open rates, link clicks, attachment downloads, and responses in an automated fashion, then you’re going to be wasting a ton of time tracking things manually.
+Just like your Google Ads account, if you can’t see open rates, link clicks, attachment downloads, and responses in an automated fashion, then you’re going to waste a ton of time tracking things manually.

 You may do great in the beginning, but you’ll eventually burn out.

 Instead, get an email app that allows you to track everything automatically and send cold email templates with a breeze.